A list of the most common terms used in probate.

 A person or entity who holds the assets (corpus) of a trust for the benefit of the beneficiaries and manages the trust and its assets under the terms of the trust stated in the declaration of trust which created it.
 Dictionary.Law.Com.
 A trustee is a fiduciary.
 By...

-Texas recognizes common law marriages or what Texas calls "Informal Marriages."
-There are two different ways you can have an informal marriage: Agreeing to be married; living together in Texas after the agreement; and, representing to others that you are married; or,...
+Texas Common-law Marriage Texas recognizes common-law marriages or what Texas calls "Informal Marriages."
+There are two different ways you can have an informal marriage: Agreeing to be married; living together in Texas after the agreement; and, representing to others...

 Testamentary intent is the disposition of property in contemplation of death.
 A document must be made with testamentary intent to be a will in Texas.

-means to probate a will quickly and cost-efficiently when there is no need for administration of the estate.
-A court may probate a will as a Muniment of Title if the court finds that the will should be admitted to probate, that there is no need for an administration...
+Muniment of Title means to probate a will quickly and cost-efficiently when there is no need for administration of the estate.
+A court may probate a will as a Muniment of Title if the court finds that the will should be admitted to probate, that there is no need for an administration, and that there are no unpaid debts of the estate other than liens on real estate.

 Inheritance disputes involve someone who has taken advantage of the elderly.
 These cases are complicated and most often, but not always, involve outsiders.
 We represent you knowing that these inheritance disputes are private and painful family matters.
 We know this is a stressful time for you.
 We strive to obtain the quickest and best results possible so that you can get this troubling episode behind you.